aemrobe/3-column-preview-card-compenent/README.md

 ### What I learned

-when I do this challenge I learn one new thing which is when we make an element a grid-container we can align the grid-items inside of the column and row they are spaning by using margin auto proeprty. for example:-
+when I do this challenge I learn one new thing which is when we make an element a grid-container we can align the grid-items inside of the column and row they are spaning by using margin auto property. for example:-
 I have article element with a class of car which have four elements.
-I gave it a min-height property of 497px and I made this element a grid-container with 4 rows and 1 columns.
+I gave it a min-height property of 497px and I made this element a grid-container with 4 rows and 1 column.
 I gave a size of auto for my three elements which spans the first three rows and I gave 1fr to the fourth element which spans remaining space at the bottom (fourth row). so I can postion the last element inside the fourth row wherever I want by using margin auto property.

 ```
 html